cikicik/session1_hospitality/README.md

-# 🎭 Situasi Tamu Generator
+# 🎭 Random Guest Act Generator

 *Welcome to the drama club — where every tap serves up a fresh scenario.*